Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 (ii) Color schemes, fonts, and visual identity primarily reflecting CICO's brand standards, with Hijra Bank elements in appropriate contexts;

-(iii) Marketing and promotional materials featuring the CICO brand prominently, with Hijra Bank identification as the banking partner;
+(iii) Marketing and promotional materials featuring the CICO CASH brand prominently, with Hijra Bank identification as the banking partner;

-(iv) User interface elements displaying the "CICO" brand as primary identity.
+(iv) User interface elements displaying the "CICO CASH" brand as primary identity.

-(c) **Brand Ownership**: The "CICO" brand and all System-related intellectual property, user interfaces, and marketing materials shall remain the exclusive property of CICO.
+(c) **Brand Ownership**: The "CICO CASH" brand and all System-related intellectual property, user interfaces, and marketing materials shall remain the exclusive property of CICO.
 Hijra Bank retains ownership of its own brand elements.
 Marketing materials that feature both brands shall be used only for the duration of this Agreement and with mutual approval.
-Upon termination, CICO retains all rights to the "CICO" brand and System materials, and Hijra Bank retains its own brand elements.
+Upon termination, CICO retains all rights to the "CICO CASH" brand and System materials, and Hijra Bank retains its own brand elements.

-(d) **Customer-Facing Branding**: All customer-facing touchpoints shall display the "CICO" brand as the primary platform identity.
+(d) **Customer-Facing Branding**: All customer-facing touchpoints shall display the "CICO CASH" brand as the primary platform identity.
 Hijra Bank's brand elements shall be displayed in the following contexts to identify the banking partner:

-(i) Login screens and account dashboard headers ("Powered by CICO for Hijra Bank customers");
+(i) Login screens and account dashboard headers ("Powered by CICO CASH for Hijra Bank customers");

 (ii) Regulatory and compliance disclosures required by National Bank of Ethiopia;